SwathiVishwa/ImageCarousel/README.md

 # ImageCarousel
-A sample Implementation of WHY NOT IMAGE CAROUSEL
+A sample Implementation of WHY NOT IMAGE CAROUSEL Library